-Home Equity Loans and Lines of Credit, and Other Consumer Lending.
-At December 31, 2018, we had \$13.8 million, or 11.1% of our loan portfolio, in home equity loans and lines of credit.
-We intend to increase our portfolio of home equity loans and lines of credit in proportion to the increase in our total loan portfolio in 2019.
+Home Equity Lines of Credit, and Other Consumer Lending.
+At December 31, 2019, we had \$9.7 million, or 8.5% of our loan portfolio, in home equity loan lines of credit.
+We intend to increase our portfolio of home equity loan lines of credit in proportion to the increase in our total loan portfolio in 2020.

-Our home equity lines of credit and fixed-term equity loans are secured by owner occupied residential property.
+Our home equity line of credit loans are secured by owner occupied residential property.
 Home equity lines of credit are variable rate, and are approved with a maximum maturity of up to 25 years.
 The 25 year term is a 10 draw period followed by a 15 year amortization period.
-Fixed-term home equity loans are generally originated in accordance with the same standards as one- to four-family residential mortgage loans.
-We extend home equity lines of credit and fixed-term equity loans on owner occupied property regardless of whether we hold the first mortgage.
-We do not extend home equity lines of credit unless the combined loan-to-value ratio of the first mortgage and the home equity line of credit or fixed-term equity loan is 90% or less.
+We extend home equity lines of credit on owner occupied property regardless of whether we hold the first mortgage.
+We do not extend home equity lines of credit unless the combined loan-to-value ratio of the first mortgage and the home equity line of credit is 90% or less.

-Home equity lines of credit and fixed-term equity loans have greater risk than one- to four-family residential real estate loans secured by first mortgages.
+Home equity line of credit loans have greater risk than one- to four-family residential real estate loans secured by first mortgages.
 Our interest is generally subordinated to the interest of the institution holding the first mortgage.
 Even where we hold the first mortgage, we face the risk that the value of the collateral may not be sufficient to compensate us for the amount of the unpaid loan and costs of foreclosure.
 As a result, consumer loan collections are dependent on the borrower's continuing financial stability and thus are more likely to be adversely affected by job loss, divorce, illness or personal bankruptcy.